ekapope/Retrieve-GPS-location-using-google-map-api/README.md

     The free daily qouta is enough for this small personal project like this (as of 21-Jul-2018), the official pricing and premium qouta is mentioned in this page. https://developers.google.com/maps/documentation/geocoding/usage-and-billing?hl=en_US

-3. Run 'Get GPS Coordinates from google map API' to extract the lat/long coordinates from the requests.
+3. Run 'Get GPS Coordinates from google map API.py' to extract the lat/long coordinates from the requests.
 Then, we can save the output for further step.